LynchJosh/Final_Project-/README.md

 ## Random Forest Model
 ![image](https://user-images.githubusercontent.com/112728628/223897192-1f17296e-7ffe-479f-a443-202b32e01b94.png)

+Random forest is a powerful machine learning algorithm that uses an ensemble of decision trees to make predictions.
+It works by training multiple decision trees on random subsets of the data and then combining their predictions to reduce overfitting.
+In this case, the random forest model was able to predict prices within $20 with a high degree of accuracy, as indicated by the R score of .9981.
+This means that the model is able to explain 99.81% of the variance in the data, making it a highly reliable predictor of prices.
+Overall, the use of random forest represents a robust and effective approach to predicting prices in this context.

 ##  Reason for Project
 This project looks to take in historical data and use machine learning to realize market trends over a specific measure of time.